consistec/fit2013/Readme.md

 In order to submit your solution either send us a pull request here on [Github](https://github.com/consistec/fit2013) or send us an email (with a single packaged tar or zip attachment) to [fit2013@consistec.de](mailto:fit2013@consistec.de).

+You can download the example files and this readme from [here](https://github.com/consistec/fit2013/archive/master.zip).

 Your solution should contain:

 -  the complete code needed to compile the encoder binary